 Principal investigator Panagiotis Z. Anastasiadis, Ph.D., and his research team in the Cell Adhesion and Metastasis Laboratory study cancer biology, with an ultimate goal of developing new therapies that can control the progression and spread of tumors.

 Special research focus areas in Dr. Anastasiadis' lab include p120 catenin, the cadherin-catenin complex, and Rho GEFs and polarity complexes.

-Almost without exception, what kills cancer patients is metastasis, or cancer spread, not the primary tumor.
-Although the process of metastasis is not well understood, it is strongly associated with the loss of a protein called E-cadherin.
-E-cadherin normally acts to hold cells together and is indispensable for the proper organization of tissues and organs in our bodies.
-When cancer cells loose the function of this protein during tumor progression, they disorganize, change shape and become more migratory and invasive.
+Almost without exception, what makes cancer lethal is not the primary tumor but rather metastasis — the spread of cancer to other parts of the body.
+Although the process of metastasis is not well-understood, it is strongly associated with the loss of a protein called E-cadherin.
+E-cadherin normally acts to hold cells together and is indispensable for the proper organization of tissues and organs in the body.
+When cancer cells lose the function of this protein during tumor progression, they disorganize, change shape and become more migratory and invasive.

 Our laboratory is investigating the mechanisms that cause loss of E-cadherin function in cancer cells and how E-cadherin accessory proteins promote cancer spread.

 We are particularly interested in the role of one such protein, called p120 catenin (p120).
 When bound to E-cadherin, p120 strengthens the bonds between cells.
 When not associated with E-cadherin, it induces cell movement and invasiveness.

 Our goal is to extend our initial findings to effective treatments that prevent cancer from spreading, which ultimately could increase long-term survival for patients.